AllianceSoftware/alliance-platform-py/packages/ap-dev/docs/index.rst

 receives ``DEV_BASE_HOST``, containing the worktree's bare hostname.

 For example, a multi-tenant application may store one ``http_host`` per organisation.
-Its normal seed data might use canonical hosts such as ``council-a.my-project.localhost``.
+Its normal seed data might use canonical hosts such as ``org-a.my-project.localhost``.
 A small, project-owned ``prepare_worktree_db`` command can preserve the organisation prefix while replacing the canonical suffix with the current ``DEV_BASE_HOST``.
 The result is that every organisation in every worktree remains reachable through a unique Portless subdomain, without manually editing